peteryuhang/Computer-Systems-A-Programmer-Perspective/ch1/ch1.md

 - If we set the k to `∞`, which means this part of system takes a negligible amount of time, we can get

 $$ S = {1 \over (1 - a)}  $$

+### Concurrency and Parallelism

+#### Thread-Level Concurrency

+- **Hyperthreading**, sometimes called simultaneous multi-threading, is a technique that allows a single CPU to execute multiple flows of control
+- Hyperthreading and multi-core greatly increase the availability of the thread-level parallelism

+#### Instruction-Level Parallelism

+- Modern processors can execute multiple instructions at one time
+- The is achieved by pipelining, where the actions required to execute an instruction are partitioned into different steps and the processor hardware is organized as a series of stages, each performing one of these steps.
+These stages can operate in parallel

+#### Single-Instruction, Multiple-Data (SIMD) Parallelism

+- Allows a single instruction to cause multiple operations to be performed in parallel
+- SIMD instructions are provided mostly to speed up application that process image, sound, and video data